 - If a player’s position doesn’t replicate the role we’re trying to prepare them for at 11v11, we can still use their position to help them achieve certain technical or tactical outcomes.
 For example, we cannot give a lone forward the experience of playing in a front two, but we can help them practice individual possession and attacking when outnumbered.

-- 9v9 Is not the place for a tactical masterclass.
+- Youth soccer is not the place for a tactical masterclass.
 We’re not choosing a formation to beat an opposing coach or team, but to facilitate the development of our players.

 - We can give our players different learning experiences within the same formation; by encouraging kids to play certain positions differently depending upon the challenge they face in a game, we can give them a variety of learning opportunities over the course of a season.

 - It’s easy for adults to overcomplicate things.
 We should remember that an idea that’s tactically clear to us might be less simple for a child.
 We should give them time to understand new changes and resist the urge to alter our shape too often.

 Image Source: depositphotos.com